How Likely Am I To Get Into Oxford Or Cambridge?

 Now we know how competitive Oxbridge is, let’s have a look at what makes up an Oxbridge application, before we go into what factors improve or decrease your chances of success.

 There are five main components that make up an Oxbridge application.
 These components include your School Grades, UCAS Reference, Personal Statement, Admissions Test score and Interview performance.
-When looking at the importance of each component, generally Admissions Tests, Interviews and School Grades are weighted at 30% each, and the last 10% covers your Personal Statement, Work Experience/Wider Reading, References and Letters of Recommendation etc. It pays to do well on your Admissions Tests, School Grades and Interviews to increase your chances of receiving an offer.
+When looking at the importance of each component, generally Admissions Tests, Interviews and School Grades are weighted at 30%, 40% and 20% respectively.
+The last 10% covers your Personal Statement, Work Experience/Wider Reading, References and Letters of Recommendation etc. It pays to do well on your Admissions Tests, School Grades and Interviews to increase your chances of receiving an offer.

 Where does our data and information come from?